trychlos/pwix-tabbed/README.md

     Whether to keep the last active pane in local storage, defaulting to `true`.

+- `activateTab`

+    The tab to activate at startup, defaulting to last tab if the `activateLastTab` is set to `true`, defaulting to the first tab.

 - `navClasses`

     Classes to be added to each `ul.nav` element.